• Home

 READ THIS POST

-The 32 Best Pacific Coast Highway Stops: California Towns, Landmarks, & Restaurants
+The 32 Best Pacific Coast Highway Stops: California Towns, Landmarks, and Restaurants

 • North Beach: The North Beach neighborhood is nestled between Chinatown, Fisherman’s Wharf, and the Embarcadero.
 You’ll pass right through it on this walking tour, and it’s one of the best places to base yourself during your trip.
 The Washington Square Inn is a lovely, cozy little Victorian-style inn located on the absolutely beautiful Washington Square park in North Beach.